StivenKno036/is614/README.md

 # is614
-A simple quartus project and dev container configuration for the course IS614 Computer Organization
+A simple quartus project and dev container configuration for the course IS614 Computer Organizationnn